spikehq/docs.spike.sh/alerts/microsoft-teams.md

 ***

-## Get Teams alerts from Spike.sh using Incoming Webhook
+## Get Teams alerts from Spike.sh using Incoming Webhook (to be deprecated)

 {% hint style="warning" %}
 Microsoft will deprecate all new webhook connectors on 15th September.
 On Spike, we will deprecate the incoming webhook support on 8th November 2024.